Lifestyle and Small Block Farming

 What is Required for an Electric Fence?

-- Earth stake
+- Electric Fencing Earth Stake

 The choice of the energiser depends on whether you have access to mains power or not.
 If you do the selection is relatively easy.
 For every 10 km of fence (max.
 3 wires) you require one output joule.
 This is if the fence is relatively clean.
 For overgrown fences allowances have to be made.
 If there is no mains power available a battery-powered energizer is the solution.
 There are three types available: